Glutaric acidemia type 2

 Glutaric acidemia type 2 is an autosomal recessive metabolic disorder that is characterised by defects in the ability of the body to use proteins and fats for energy.
 Incompletely processed proteins and fats can build up, leading to a dangerous chemical imbalance called acidosis.
 It is a metabolic myopathy, categorized under fatty acid metabolism disorder as that is the bioenergetic system that it affects the most.
 It also affects choline metabolism.

 The phenotypic presentation has 3 forms: a neonatal-onset form with congenital anomalies (type I), a neonatal-onset form without congenital anomalies (type II), and a late-onset form (type III).

 Individuals with glutaric acidemia type 2 frequently experience exercise-induced muscle fatigue, hypotonia, myalgia, and proximal muscle weakness.
 The symptoms not only overlap with another type of metabolic myopathy, that of mitochondrial myopathy, but MADD also impairs the FAD-dependent respiratory chain in the mitochondria of muscle cells, as well as some muscle biopsies showing COX-negative fibres and deficiency of coenzyme Q_{10}.

+Signs and symptoms

+Type I (Neonatal onset with congenital anomalies)

+Patients with this form of disorder experience symptoms after a few hours of birth, even before newborn blood spot test have been sent/results become available.
+Patients experience symptoms such as tachypnea, encephalopathy, hypotonia.
+Also they have congenital abnormalities such as hypospadias with/without chordee in males, single palmar creases, rocker-bottom feet; also they have abnormal facial features such as short nose with anteverted nares and long philtrum, tented upper lip, midface retrusion, high anterior hairline, wide nasal bridge.
+Cardiomyopathy, hepatomegaly, antenatal oligohydramnios, and renal malformations with large cystic kidneys can be seen.
+They also have hypoketotic hypoglycaemia, metabolic acidosis, and excretion and accumulation of metabolites, elevation of ammonia and AST/ALT levels, and hydroxyisovaleric acid excretion which causes 'sweaty feet' odour of urine.

+Type II (Neonatal onset without congenital anomalies)

+Symptoms are almost the same but patients don't have congenital anomalies and it is fatal.

+Type III (Late onset)

+Patients with this form of the disorder can be become symptomatic at 2 months of age, but the average age of symptoms debut is 19.2 years.
+Patients with late onset glutaric aciduria type 2 can experience myopathic symptoms such as exercise intolerance, muscle wasting, myalgia, and muscle weakness which affects proximal limbs; in some cases development respiratory insufficiency is possible.
+Muscle biopsy shows lipid storage.
+Rarely distal sensory neuropathy is reported in patients with this disorder.

+One third of patients can experience metabolic decompensation which is caused by catabolic states (such as fever and infections) and can be life-threatening; in adult cases triggers can include valproate, alcohol, pregnancy/labor, surgery, weight-loss or low-energy diets.
+Symptoms include: rhabdomyolysis with raised creatine kinase levels, hyperammonemia, hypoglycemia, and acidosis.